preciousdamisa/whatspool-frontend/README.md

 ## TODO

-- Use the alert component in all the admin components where needed.
-Continue from winners.
+- Show "No Questions" in the questions and answers page, when there are no questions.
 - Code clean up, reuse CSS code by creating shared classes in styles.css
-- Show "No Questions" in the questions and answers page, when there are no questions.
 - Change to managing state with ngRx
 - Remove the check for nullness throughout the project.
 The user object should be adjusted to reflect this.